nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Deleting a buyer while some buyers are filtered in the list

-   1. Prerequisites: Filter the buyer list using the `find` command to show only one buyer using relevant filters.
+   1. Prerequisites: Switch to buyer mode using the `switch b` command.
+Filter the buyer list using the `find` command to show only one buyer using relevant filters.

    1. Test case: `delete 1`
    Expected: First (and only) contact in the filtered list is deleted.
 Details of the deleted contact are shown in the status message.
 The filtered list becomes empty.
 Timestamp in the status bar is updated.